Woorkeri Raman: Career

-Raman made his Test debut in his home town Chennai against West Indies in 1987–88, top scoring in the second innings with 83 and taking a wicket in the first over that he bowled in Test cricket.
+Raman made his Test debut in his home town Chennai against the West Indies in 1987–88, top scoring in the second innings with 83 and taking a wicket in the first over that he bowled in Test cricket.
 India were bowled to victory in that match by Narendra Hirwani, who took 16 wickets (8/61 and 8/75).
-He played in 10 further Tests for India, until 1997.
+Raman played in 10 further Tests for India, until 1997.
 He also played in 27 One Day Internationals in the same period.
 However, he was relatively unsuccessful on the international stage.
 His only international century, 114, came in an ODI where he marshalled a tricky chase and led India to victory against South Africa in the 1992–93 series.
-Between November 1988 to December 1992, India played 25 tests, out of which only one test was played in India, this impacted many players' careers as there were not any 'A' tours in the outside conditions, Raman was one of those Players.
+Between November 1988 to December 1992, India played 25 Tests, out of which only one test was played in India, this impacted many players' careers as there were not any 'A' tours in the outside conditions, Raman was one of those players.

 Raman began his first-class career as a left-arm spinner but eventually turned into a batsman.
 He was a successful batsman in domestic cricket scoring three double centuries, including 313 against Goa, in the 1988–89 season of the Ranji Trophy.
 His run aggregate, 1,018, beat the record set by Rusi Modi in 1944–45.
 He retired from all forms of cricket in 1999 after being axed from TN Ranji Team.

+He also had great success as the overseas professional with Scottish East League Division One outfit Kirkcaldy Cricket Club in the summer of 1989.